Pratham3101/Monarch_store/readme.md

-This is a full-stack web application built for Mounarch Tech Solutions & Systems Pvt.
+This is a full-stack web application built for Monarch Tech Solutions & Systems Pvt.
 Ltd. as part of a technical assessment.
 It includes:

 🖥️ Frontend: React.js (with responsive UI, product grid, cart, and product detail page)